veecle/tricore-probe/README.md

 require a working linux version.
 We thus created a dockerized setup that allows us to use these tools in linux with little overhead.
 Check [tricore-docker/README.md](tricore-docker/README.md) for more information.

+## License

+Licensed under either of Apache License, Version 2.0 or MIT license at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.